ibm-cloud-docs/schematics/create-ansible-playbook.md

 - Your Ansible playbook must be stored in a GitHub or GitLab repository.
 - You are limited in how you can specify the target hosts for your Ansible resource inventory.
 For more information, see [Creating resource inventories for {{site.data.keyword.bpshort}} actions](/docs/schematics?topic=schematics-inventories-setup).
 - All playbooks must be compatible to run with an Ansible version that is supported in {{site.data.keyword.bpshort}}.
-To find supported versions, run `ibmcloud schematics version`.
+To find supported versions run [`ibmcloud schematics version`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-version) command.
-- To try out the Ansible capabilities in {{site.data.keyword.bpshort}}, you can try out one of the [IBM-provided Ansible playbooks](/docs/schematics?topic=schematics-sample_actiontemplates).
+- Optionally, to explore Ansible playbook capabilities in {{site.data.keyword.bpshort}}.
+You can try to use one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.

 ## Creating an Ansible playbook
 {: #create-playbook}